wumm-project/Seminar-W21/2021-12-14/README.md

-when studying the APQC-PCF we observed that contextualisations on different levels of abstraction play a role and that conceptual systems on a cross-industry level as well as domain-specific conceptual systems for individual industries play are of importance.
+when studying the APQC-PCF we observed that contextualisations on different levels of abstraction play a role and that conceptual systems on a cross-industry level as well as domain-specific conceptual systems for individual industries are of importance.
 The latter have a more restricted context, but are conceptually richer than the APQC-PCF at cross-industry level.
 Here, the submersive character of the relation between the various "reductions to essentials" of systems at different levels of abstraction becomes visible once again.

 This is particularly evident in the need to provide for a _controlled variety_ of concretisations for the practical implementation of general